 Before starting any exercise program after surgery makes sure to consult your doctor!
 Undergoing surgery is generally a traumatic experience so finding the correct balance between rest, activity and good nutrition is important to recovery.
 Enjoy the great information in this article!

 How soon activity can be resumed will depend on the type of surgery and medical advice.

 Some surgeries such as knee or hip operations require light activity/exercise soon after surgery to quickly re-establish range of motion and strength.
-More invasive surgeries such as heart by-pass needs complete rest but movement is still important to prevent complications such deep vein thrombosis and pneumonia.
+More invasive surgeries such as heart bypass need complete rest but movement is still important to prevent complications such as deep vein thrombosis and pneumonia.

 Exercise after Breast Cancer Surgery

 The Breast Cancer Network Australia suggests a Pilates routine of exercise after breast surgery in order to: